nana-4/materia-theme/README.md

 - Unity `>=7.4`
 - Xfce `>=4.13`

-## Unsupported
+## Unsupported Apps and Desktops

+- elementary apps
+  > Because they are based on [their own stylesheet](https://github.com/elementary/stylesheet) that conflicts with GTK standards.
 - Downstream customized GNOME sessions
-  > e.g. "Ubuntu" session, "Pop" session.
+  > E.g. "Ubuntu" session, "Pop" session.
 To properly use Materia on GNOME Shell, please install `gnome-session` and then switch to "GNOME" or "GNOME on Xorg" session from your display manager.
-- elementary apps
-  > Because they are based on [their own stylesheet](https://github.com/elementary/stylesheet) that conflicts with GTK standards.

-## Requirements

-- GTK `>=3.20`
-- `gnome-themes-extra` (or `gnome-themes-standard`)
-- Murrine engine — The package name depends on the distro.
-  - `gtk-engine-murrine` on Arch Linux
-  - `gtk-murrine-engine` on Fedora
-  - `gtk2-engine-murrine` on openSUSE
-  - `gtk2-engines-murrine` on Debian, Ubuntu, etc.
-- `sassc` — build-time dependency

-## Package Installation
+## Installation

 ### Distro Packages